Food and green waste (organics)

-Organic waste (also known as food and green waste) from homes and businesses makes up around 42% of waste going to landfill.
+Food and green waste (also known as organic waste) from homes and businesses makes up around 42% of waste going to landfill.
 Recycling it is a much better option.

 Food and green waste in landfill breaks down and creates methane, a greenhouse gas 25 times more potent than carbon dioxide.
 If we recycle food and green waste it can be turned into useful compost to improve soil, grow healthy gardens and support food production.